 The formation of identities takes place by actively defining values and creating products.
 At the same time, values and products may not be created without cultural identities.
 The formation of identities thus always takes place in inter-depending processes of past, present and future.
 This means that we cannot develop by simply producing values, we need cultural identity as one of the most important prerequisites for any kind of development.
 Against this background, heritage forms identities by allowing the world's cultures to transfer meanings which they gave to their material and immaterial products from the past to the present to future generations.
 However, concerning the formation of identities we have to note that we have to understand history as a holistic process.
 Identity thus includes the production of material assets as well as intangible traditions.

 The idea to protect the heritage of mankind derives its importance from the inherent quality of heritage itself.
 Every item of heritage has the quality to form and uphold identities.
 The heritage of mankind has thus become itself an irreplaceable resource for humanity.
 This particular inherent quality of heritage prompted the world community to protect the heritage of mankind in its material, immaterial and its diversity of expressions.
 Similarly, the world community recognized the different elements to be of equal value.
 Of course, what is true for cultures as systems is equally true for the most important mediators of cultural experiences: the relationship between past, present and future is of course significant for the human being as a cultured being.
 Of course, human experiences are likewise not independent from history.
 And it is the historical determination of each individual, which constitutes our respective individual, social, national, or cultural identities.
 For this reason, "identity" is equally a dynamic construct.
 Culture and identity shape the life expressions and needs of people.
 And precisely those expressions and needs of the cultures of the world basically constitute the diversity of cultures and the wealth of heritage.

-The need of acknowledging diversity has been emphasised by UNESCO's "Universal Declaration on Cultural Diversity" of 2001 and, to a certain extent, by the "Convention on the Protection and Promotion of the Diversity of Cultural Expressions" of 2005.
+The protection of this heritage is only possible by acknowledging diversity.
+The protection of heritage presupposes acceptance of other cultures and their expressions.
+This requires tolerance and openness as another aim of UNESCO and other national and international organizations.
+The need of acknowledging diversity has also been emphasised by the UNESCO "Universal Declaration on Cultural Diversity" of 2001 and, to a certain extent, by the 2005 "Convention on the Protection and Promotion of the Diversity of Cultural Expressions".
+This is at least how UNESCO Secretary General Koïchiro

-This is at least how UNESCO'S Secretary General Koïchiro Matsuura phrased it on the opening ceremony for the World Heritage Convention's 30th anniversary celebrations in Venice in November 2002.
+Matsuura phrased it on the opening ceremony for the World Heritage Convention's 30th anniversary celebrations in Venice in November 2002.
 "The identity of peoples and the cohesion of societies are deeply rooted in the symbolic tissue of the past.
 Or, in other words, the conditions for peace reside, to a large extent, in each individual's pride in their cultural roots, and the recognition of equal dignity of all cultures."
-(Koïchiro Matsuura 2003)
+(Matsuura 2007)